3 Encouraging Reasons 'the Steadfast Love of the Lord Never Ceases' for Us

 - 2020 16 Dec

-It’s no secret that 2020 has been brutal.
+It’s no secret that the past year has been brutal.
 We’ve all been impacted by the trials of this year, sometimes in painful ways.
 In our isolation and pain, we long to connect with others and find hope, but instead, we often find feelings of anger, distress, and hopelessness.
 Yet there is hope, even in the midst of a year like this.
 We have reason to hope because the steadfast love of the Lord never ceases.
 This phrase isn’t just a platitude to make us sound spiritual, it’s a promise that can change our lives.

 What Does 'The Steadfast Love of the Lord Never Ceases' Mean?